 If you have some time but you need a little guidance on the angle, then get a sharpening system.
 I have the Gatco 10006 (see at Amazon) – It’s cheap and works great.
-You can even use it to sharpen to several different angles.
+You can even use it to sharpen to several angles.

 You want a sharpening session with your knives

 The Buck Knives website recommends using and your choice of – A Fine and/or Medium Coarse Grit Sharpening Stone Diamond Stone Sharpener Natural Sharpening Stone – Also known as Arkansas stones, these are made of natural silica “novaculite” from Arkansas.

 I say get a range of stones – extra coarse to extra fine.
 Then you’ll be ready for anything.